caseyverse/legends/src/origins.md

 While creating the magic system, I wanted to keep the game endless because I had more fun trying to find the book than actually getting it, which there was always 50/50 chance of.
 After all, you begin in a ruin that is literally a dungeon.
 I was able to pull this off in early prototypes of the Essence magic system but it always took me away from the book's location.[^1] Got so crazy I managed to accidentally start a whole war between two Wizards and Rouges that would put Harry Potter to shame.

-In order to tame the beast that I've unleashed, I realized I needed a proper antagonist.
+In order to tame the beast that I've unleashed, I realized I needed to create some balance.
+This came by adding a rather god-like I met at a hotel who would later become [Artemis](characters/artemis.md).
 Like getting the book, there is nearly a 50/50 chance you'll run into another wizard searching for the book too.
 So I decided to base antagonist off of the idea that there was a wizard before you and came up with [Torneth](https://www.furaffinity.net/view/41439402/).
 Not only did he come long before you but he unlocked a curse that forever has him chained to the book.
 Meaning, if you want to read it, you'll have to get through him.

 ## Legends Reborn